Esri/raster2gpkg/README.md

 #raster2gpkg

-Python based Geoprocessing tool that loads jpeg or png images to a GeoPackage.
-Currentky only for ArcGIS Dsktop 10.3, 10.3.1.
+This is a Python based Geoprocessing tool that loads jpeg or png images to a GeoPackage.

+## Features

 ## Instructions
 1) Copy the contents of the python directory under the python site-packages directory.
 Usually C:\Python27\ArcGIS10.3\Lib\site-packages.